-Overview Learning need Peace officers need to have a lawful basis for recognizing crim crimes and understand the impact of such crimes on victims an Learning objectives The chart below identifies the student learning objectives for th this chapter.
-After completing study of this chapter, the student will be able to: Objective ID • state the legal definition of a hate crime based on the Penal Code 42.05.08 classify the crime and the elements required to arrest for: desecrating religious symbols interfering with religious freedom terrorizing another interfering with an individual's civil rights 42.05.09 • explain the legal rights and remedies available to victims of hate crimes based on federal law and civil code 42.05.10 • describe the impact of hate crimes on victims, the victims' families, and the community 42.05.11 discuss the indicators of hate crimes 42.05.12 • explain considerations when investigating and documenting incidents involving possible hate crimes 42.05.13
+Peace officers need to have a lawful basis for recognizing criminal acts as hate crimes and understand the impact of such crimes on victims and communities.

+The chart below identifies the student learning objectives for this chapter.

+After completing study of this chapter, the student will b able to: e Objective ID • state the legal definition of a hate crime based on the Penal Code 42.05.08 classify the crime and the elements required to arrest for desecrating religious symbols interfering with religious freedom terrorizing another interfering with an individual's civil rights : 42.05.09 explain the legal rights and remedies available to victims of hate crimes based on federal law and civil code 42.05.10 describe the impact of hate crimes on victims, the victims' families, and the community 42.05.11 discuss the indicators of hate crimes 42.05.12 explain considerations when investigating and documenting incidents involving possible hate crimes 42.05.13

-In this chapter This chapter focuses on peace officers' responsibilities in dealing with hate crimes.
+This chapter focuses on peace officers' responsibilities in dealing with hate crimes.
 Refer to the chart below for specific topics.